johnmdinkel/cd-webscraper/README.md

 This was my first code in Javascript!
 I used a youtube tutorial (I'll insert the link if I find it), but ended up changing most if not all of the code by the end of the project.

-The goal of this script was to make a single function call successfully scrape any bank's website.
+The goal of this script was to make a single function call to successfully scrape any bank's website.
 Banks format their tables in different ways, so I wrote my code to handle a few different cases.
 This should cover most website formats.
 However, many websites require users to enter their zip code before the results are displayed, severly limiting the number of banks I could scrape from.
 Hence, we created a list of banks to scrape.

 Future Goals: